microsoft/GraphView/DeveloperGuide.md

 #### SELECT

-Because our ultimate goal is to get the final state so that the 'SELECT' of SQL-like query is determined by the `PivotVariable`.
+Because our ultimate goal is to get the final state so that the `SELECT` of SQL-like query is determined by the `PivotVariable`.
 As we know, in some cases, not all the columns are needed.
-If `PivotVariable` records the columns (or projectedProperties) we need, we will explicitly stated.
-But if we do not records any columns, we will state the `DefaultProjection`.
-For example, the `PivotVariable` of `g.V()` is an object of `GremlinFreeVertexVariable` without any column given so that the `SELECT` will get the `DefaultProjection``*` of `GremlinFreeVertexVariable`, like `SELECT ALL N_1.* AS value$2c25dcb6`.
-The`DefaultProjection` is `*` if and only if the type of `GremlinVariableType` is Edge or Vertex.
+We just explicitly state the columns (or projectedProperties) we record.
+But if we do not record any columns, we will state the `DefaultProjection`.
+For example, the `PivotVariable` of `g.V()` is an object of `GremlinFreeVertexVariable` without any column given so that the `SELECT` will get the `DefaultProjection *` of `GremlinFreeVertexVariable`, like `SELECT ALL N_1.* AS value$2c25dcb6`.
+The`DefaultProjection` is `*` if and only if the type of `GremlinVariableType` is Edge or Vertex, else the `DefaultProjection` is `value`.
 Now the `PivotVariable` of `g.V("1").out().outE()` is an object of  `GremlinFreeEdgeVariable` without any column given so that the `SELECT` clause is `SELECT ALL E_2.* AS value$821a7846`

 #### FROM

 This part is the most complicated.
 Keep in mind that GraphView is a lasy and pull system.
 Assume that `TableReferencesInFromClause` is $[T_1, T_2, ..., T_i, ..., T_n]$. $T_i$ may depends on $T_1, T_2, ..., T_{i-1}$.

-Therefore, if we traverse `TableReferencesInFromClause` from 1 to n, we do not know the properties the latter obnject of `GremlinTableVariable` needs.
-The wiser way to traverse in the reverse order.
+Therefore, if we traverse `TableReferencesInFromClause` from 1 to n, we do not know the properties the latter object of `GremlinTableVariable` needs.
+The wiser way is to traverse in the reverse order.
 If one object of `GremlinTableVariable` needs some properties, it will "tell" previous objects. `g.V("1").out().outE()` is so simple that it does not use this information.

 Now, `TableReferencesInFromClause` is [`GremlinFreeVertexVariable`, `GremlinFreeVertexVariable`].
 The first one is created due to `g.V("1")`, the second one is created due to `.out()`.
 We firstly call `ToTableReference` on the second `GremlinFreeVertexVariable`.
 The `ToTableReference` method is designed to translate `GremlinTableVariable` to `WTableReference`. `GremlinFreeVertexVariable` is so simple that the instance is just like `node AS [N_2]`.
 So similarly， the first instance is `node AS [N_1]`